indieisaconcept/gpbattlebus/README.md

 - 2.1.0 Use replit env vars to detect cloud env
   - When replit is detected profile saving is disabled
 - 2.2.0 Added mode flag to permit adding, accepting friends independently
+- 2.2.1
-- 2.2.1 Added additional external auth sources as fallback for when display name not defined
+  - Added additional external auth sources as fallback for when display name not defined
+  - Added instruction video

 Hey ... you just got played 🪣